 drives and USB drives, the question remains: who will be responsible for the data?
 In this case, responsibility falls

-primarily on the service provider, but an enterprise has very limited control over any unintentional data leaks that can
+primarily on the service provider and an enterprise has very limited control over any unintentional data leaks that can

 occur at the off-site location.

 Recovery Time - There are a couple ways to recover data from an offsite location.
 One way is to download the

 required data over the internet, which may take quite some time especially if the dataset is large.
 Another method, which

 depends on whether or not the service provider offers such a feature, is to burn the data onto a disk or external drive,

 and then physically ship the disk/device to the enterprise.
 This method not only takes time to burn the data, but must also